 This is the 2nd installment of the Stage 32 + Bondit Media Capital Masterclass featuring Matthew Helderman (CEO of Bondit Media Capital) and Jordan Yale Levine (President, Yale Productions).Please note this webinar is audio only.

 Your Stage 32 + Bondit Film Finance Master Class host, Matthew Helderman, leads a discussion with Jordan Yale Levine, President of Yale Productions, about film financing today.
 In this exclusive Master Class they go over common traits of producers and financiers that allow them continued success.
 Matthew and Jordan go over the process of creating a brand to help you create project after project.
 They talk about a case study of working together with James Franco on the film King Cobra and how that model has helped them continue producing successful features.
 They discuss the common thread for attaching name talent and modern packaging.
 They also talk about the need to be on set as a producer and what it takes from the crew to make a successful film.
 Together they go through various case studies on low-budget to mid-budget films they have worked on together.
-After, both Matthew and Jordan participate in a Q&A session.

 Jordan Yale Levine